 La Zenia benefits from a healthy Mediterranean micro-climate, characterised by low annual rainfall, and an average of 320 days of sunshine each year with a median annual temperature of 19.3°c.

 Long warm summers and short mild dry winters are emblematic of this part of the Costa Blanca, and visitors to the area from June through to September can regularly expect temperatures to vary between 25°c at night to 35°c during the day.

-The proximity to Torrevieja´s salt lakes to the north and the absence of heavy industry in the area contributes to a particularly clean environment and excellent air quality.
+The proximity to Torrevieja's salt lakes to the north and the absence of heavy industry in the area contribute to a particularly clean environment and excellent air quality.

 Hundreds of bars and restaurants to sample in La Zenia

 What La Zenia lacks in size is more than compensated for by a wide variety of amenities and excellent public transport links that connect the community with adjacent towns and cities, including regular services to Torrevieja to the north.

 La Zenia possesses two beautiful beaches replete with white sands and Spanish chiringuito beach bars.
 Both beaches receive Blue Flag accreditation year on year, recognised for their high standards of maintenance and flawlessly clean Mediterranean waters.

 La Zenia's main beach, Cala Bosque, offers more than 27,000 m² of pristine sands and La Zenia's smaller beach, Cala Cerrada, offers additional capacity with a wide fine sandy cove shaped beach that measures 167 m at the waterline.

 World-class fine dining restaurants rub shoulders with baroque cafés and intimate eateries, and La Zenia´s gastronomic community offers a veritable choice of dining experiences encompassing the complete spectrum of international cuisine.